acdcjunior/acdcjunior.github.io/_posts/2021-08-18-ddd-application-services-dos-and-donts.md

 packages or folders in your app (depending on your language, naturally).

 **Application** is where your code is.
 It's where your "business rules", however you decide to implement them, are.
-In more complex systems, it is usually worthwhile to separate this layer into two: *application* and *domain*.
+In more complex systems, it is usually worthwhile to break this layer further into two: *application* and *domain*.
 More on that later.

 **Presentation** is where you put all code that converts requests from the "outside world" into the